 Crowd: A fairly even split of young Thais and foreigners

 With the best soundsystem in Bangkok - including speakers pumping from under your feet - Beam is a place for fans of minimal house and techno.
 The VOID Acoustics sound system is incredibly good, as is the LED laser and light show, which cuts through the darkness.
-The music policy is strictly adhering to the ‘cooler’ elements of the dance music scene so don’t expect to hear and vocal EDM tracks.
+The music policy is strictly adhering to the ‘cooler’ elements of the dance music scene so don’t expect to hear chart hits or vocal EDM tracks.
 Downstairs is the hip-hop room, which always seems to have a fun and friendly vibe.
 Read More...